UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   journalctl -u ricgraph_explorer_gunicorn.service
   ```
 * Exit from user *root*.
-* Now you can use Ricgraph Explorer and the Ricgraph REST API by typing
+* Now you can use Ricgraph Explorer by typing
   [http://localhost:3030](http://localhost:3030) in your web browser (i.e., the web browser of
   the virtual machine).
+  You can use the Ricgraph REST API by using the path
+  *http://localhost:3030/api* followed by a REST API endpoint.

 ### Use Apache, WSGI, and ASGI to make Ricgraph Explorer and the Ricgraph REST API accessible from outside your virtual machine